Atari Games & Recreations

 Atari Games & Recreations is a book written by Herb Kohl and published by Reston Publishing in 1982.

 Contents

 Atari Games & Recreations is a book about game design for programmers working on the Atari 400 and Atari 800 systems.

 Reception

-Michael Cranford reviewed the game for Computer Gaming World, and stated that "I had hoped for more information and a deeper more intricate, look at the gaming functions of the Atari microcomputer.
+Michael Cranford reviewed the book for Computer Gaming World, and stated that "I had hoped for more information and a deeper more intricate, look at the gaming functions of the Atari microcomputer.
 In any case, the book is very well done and should prove to be a great asset to the beginner.
 For those with a more advanced programming background, skim through this one before you buy it."